 To remain free we need to have the courage to stand up to everything that wants to take it away.
 And this is not always comfortable.

-I am a great believer in the conscious forming of identity through self-reflection and self exploration.
+I am a great believer in the conscious forming of identity through self-awareness, self-reflection and self-exploration.

-My inner journey of exploring a deeper and more authentic masculinity started for me in Australia.
+My inner journey of exploring a deeper and more authentic masculinity started in Australia.

-After I read the work of the family therapist Steve Biddulph a deep inner transformation started to take shape.
+After I read the work of the family therapist Steve Biddulph a deep inner transformation started to emerge.

-His book “Manhood” deeply touched me.
+His book “Manhood” was a deeply touching read.
 It’s an initiation into the sacred rules of manhood and it is a deeply life-affirming and heart-opening book that every man should read.

 My becoming a father in 2018 changed me to the core.
 The dimension of time is becoming more precious.